16 Best Crowdfunding for Musicians (Platforms & Sites)

 A career as a musician, can be tough to raise enough money for instruments, recording studios and even growing your awareness with people interested in and a part of the industry.
 Crowdfunding platforms for singers and musicians are a great way to raise money and awareness for their music.

-There are a variety of crowdfunding sites that have led to many successful crowdfunding campaigns.
+There are a variety of options for best crowdfunding sites for musicians that have led to many successful crowdfunding campaigns.
 It’s important to find the crowdfunding platform that suits your needs as a musician the most.
 Funds that invested wisely will bring the most success and attention to your music career.

 Before we dive into the best platforms for you to use, let’s take a look at what crowdfunding for singers actually is.
 Crowdfunding is essentially the practice of funding your venture, in this case, your music by raising an amount of money from a group of investors.
 This is usually now done on the internet and there are so many different platforms out there for you to make use of.